masum184e/roadmap/running/nodejs.md

 - Handling requests and responses
 - Serving static files manually or with libraries (e.g., `serve-static`)

-## 7. Express.js Integration
-- Setting up an Express app as the framework for backend
-- Middleware concepts
-- Routing and API design
-- Error handling in Express

 ## 8. File Handling
 - Reading and writing files (`fs.readFile`, `fs.writeFile`)
 - Working with file streams for large files